 New players will find a more straightforward introduction to the game by grabbing the Warrior class with the Healing Wares burial gift.
 In contrast, more experienced players will likely prefer to start as a Sorcerer carrying the Petrified Something.

 There are multiple reasons for either choice and valid reasons for choosing almost every action.
 We will break down all of the starting classes and burial gifts in Dark Souls 2 so you can easily select the best option for how you want to slay.

 Before We Get Started

 If you get anxious about choosing that you can’t take it back, you don’t have to worry about Dark Souls 2.
 The game is made so that your starting class mainly decides your starting stats and a few pieces of equipment that can all be found in the game.

 Every starting gift is available at some location throughout your journey, and many gifts will be seen many times.

 Still, there is a benefit to choosing a starting class and burial gift to match your play style, as they can help make your progression a lot smoother.
 However, like many things in Dark Souls 2, you will find the descriptions lacking, so we will make sure that you are headed in the right direction.

 While it is debatable which class is the best for the complete beginner, the Warrior has one advantage: no other class shares.
-What lies in the Warrior being the only class that starts with a shield will allow you to start learning the mechanics of blocking and parrying quicker than any other class.
-The Warrior also benefits from solid starting stats enabling you to wear many types of gear.
+This makes the Warrior the only class that starts with a shield and will allow you to learn the mechanics of blocking and parrying quicker than any other class.
+The Warrior also benefits from solid starting stats enabling you to equip many types of gear.